todogroup/ospology/ospo-book/content/en/02-chapter.md

 `✅ Assessment`

 Organizations may underestimate how much they already depend on the usage (also called consumption) of open source.
-There are some studies which analyze usage of open source software in the industry.
-The [Synopsys Open Source Security and Risk Analysis Report 2022](https://www.synopsys.com/software-integrity/resources/analyst-reports/open-source-security-risk-analysis.html) for example finds that the average software project consists to 78% of open source software.
+Several studies analyze the usage of open source software in the industry.
+For example, the [Synopsys Open Source Security and Risk Analysis Report 2024](https://www.synopsys.com/content/dam/synopsys/sig-assets/reports/rep-ossra-2024.pdf) finds that the average software project consists of 77% open source software.
+Additionally, a [Harvard Business School study](https://www.hbs.edu/ris/Publication%20Files/24-038_51f8444f-502c-4139-8bf2-56eb4b65c58a.pdf) estimates that the supply-side value of widely-used open source software is $4.15 billion, while the demand-side value is much larger at $8.8 trillion.
+Moreover, a [study by OpenForum Europe](https://openforumeurope.org/publications/study-about-the-impact-of-open-source-software-and-hardware-on-technological-independence-competitiveness-and-innovation-in-the-eu-economy/) estimates that open source software contributes between €65 to €95 billion to the European Union’s GDP and promises significant growth opportunities for the region’s digital economy.

 Assess this value for your own organization by taking steps such as: